 It’s not that cold

 We visited Greece in December, so I guess it wasn’t the middle of winter, but we were surprised by how warm it was.
 It wasn’t quite hot enough to swim but it was the perfect temperature for walking, and there are some great places to walk in the Greek islands.
 The weather was generally pretty sunny but it did rain a little bit in Naxos and Paros.
-If you like walking along deserted beaches just as much as swimming at them, visiting the Greek islands in winter might be a good option.
+If you like walking along deserted beaches just as much as swimming at them, visiting the Greek islands in winter, or anytime outside of summer, might be a good option.

 The towns Are Awesome (at any time of year)